SERAC-SGM/rainfall-42/level02/README.md

 	\x31\xc0\x31\xdb\x31\xc9\x31\xd2\x52\x68\x6e\x2f\x73\x68\x68\x2f\x2f\x62\x69\x89\xe3\x52\x53\x89\xe1\xb0\x0b\xcd\x80

 Now, we just need to pass this shellcode to the binary.
-At the same time, we also need to overwrite ESP with the malloc'd string address.
-To do so, our string needs to be 80 characters long + the last 4 characters to overflow ESP.
+At the same time, we also need to overwrite EIP with the malloc'd string address.
+To do so, our string needs to be 80 characters long + the last 4 characters to overflow EIP.
 Since our shellcode is (fortunately) shorter than 80 characters, we can add some padding until we reach 80 characters.
 I would recommend using 'Y' because it's such an underrated letter in my opinion, but any character will do the job.

 Here is our final payload :